Reflections on the Symbol: A Quasi-Transcendental Assumption that “Gives Rise to Thought”

 On a priori and a posteriori synthetic judgment as well as the hypothetical and categorical:

-Just what is meant by a priori and a posteriori synthetic judgment?
+Just waht is meant by a priori and a posteriori synthetic judgment?
 Famously in a co-authored essay by Otto Neurath, Rudolf Carnap, and Hans Hahn, the Wiener Kreis (Vienna Circle) rejected the very notion of a priori synthetic judgment in favor of a positivist empiricism.
-In so doing they failed to acknowledge a crucial distinction between synthesis as “nexus” and synthesis as “compositio” made by Kant.
-As a consequence, they took Kant’s notion of a priori synthetic judgment to refer to synthesis as “linking” after the fact (a posteriori) rather than as a priori.
-A posteriori synthesis involves establishing something that is in common to a set of phenomena whereas a priori synthesis involves adding something to the phenomena not already there in the phenomena (see Post: “Mea culpa – Anachronistic Metaphor Interference: Synthesis as nexus and compositio” from 28 October 2018).
+In so doing they failed to acknowledge a crucial distinction between synthesis as “a posteriori” and synthesis as “a priori” made by Kant.
+As a consequence, they took Kant’s notion of a priori synthetic judgment to refer to synthesis as “linking together” rather than as “addint to” phenomena.
+A posteriori synthesis involves establishing something that is in common to a set of phenomena whereas a priori synthesis involves adding something to the phenomena not already there in the phenomena.

 Our capacity for a priori synthetic judgment is most dramatically illustrated by the Copernican model of the solar system.
 There is nothing in our experience of the phenomena that even hints at, much less justifies, our judgment that the sun is standing still and the earth is rotating at some 1,000 miles/hour.
 Something entirely absent in the phenomena must be added to the phenomena if we are to “properly” understand.
 This is a “most dramatic” illustration of a priori synthetic judgment because it requires denial of the phenomena.